rackerlabs/support-how-to/content/rackspace-email/upgrade-email-hosting-cloud-office-control-panel.md

 To add mailboxes, storage, or other add-ons to your email hosting, log in to the Cloud Office Control Panel.
 Customers who signed up online through Rackspace.com can log in [here](https://cp.rackspace.com).

-If you did not sign up online, you will need to navigate to the Cloud Office Control Panel through your [MyRackspace portal] (https://my.rackspace.com).
+If you did not sign up online, you will need to navigate to the Cloud Office Control Panel through your [MyRackspace portal](https://my.rackspace.com).

 After you have logged in to the Cloud Office control panel, complete the following steps: